Dnipro: Early history

 Human settlements in current Dnipropetrovsk Oblast date from the Paleolithic era.
 According to archeological finds, in the Paleolithic period (7—3 thousand BC) human settlements appear near the Aptekarska brook in what is now Chechelivskyi District and on Monastyrskyi Island.
 A Neolithic stonecrafter's house has been excavated in one of Dnipro's city parks.
 In the Bronze Age the area was settled by diverse tribes.
 Traces of Cimmerian settlements during the Bronze Age have been found near today's Taras Shevchenko Park.
 The area of modern Dnipro was part of the Scythian empire from approximately the 1st century BC until the 3rd century BC.
 During the Migration Period (300–800) nomadic tribes of the Huns, Avars, Bulgarians, and Magyars passed through the lands of the Dnieper region, they came into contact with local agricultural East Slavs.

 The area of modern Dnipro was part of the Kievan Rus' (882–1240).
 The region witnessed fighting between the armies of Kievan Rus' and Khazars, Pechenegs, Tork people and Cumans.
 In the 13th century the Dnieper region was devastated during the Mongol Empire conquest of Kievan Rus'.
 The area of modern Dnipro city was incorporated into the Mongol's khanate Golden Horde.

+In the 15th century the area became part of the Kiev Voivodeship (1471–1565) of the Polish–Lithuanian Commonwealth.
+Archeological finds in today's Dnipro's urban district Samarskyi District suggest that the important river crossing was a trading settlement from at least 1524.
+The Dnipro city council officially set 1526 as the date of the city's foundation in August 2026.
+(Previously 1776 was the official date of the foundation of Dnipro.)
+This year of foundation is based on the existence of the Stara Samar settlement on the territory of the modern Dnipro.
+Starting in December 2025 the city council had been consulting with experts to set a new official year of the city's foundation; since they believe 1776 "is a myth of imperial Russia", and that the city existed many years before 1776.